 Does your home need new windows?
+To winterize your home, a great place to start is with your windows.
 Replacing your windows can help save you over $500 per year on your energy bills, according to the Department of Energy.
-Don’t forget thatDrafty windows account for up to 30% of your home’s energy loss.
+This type of performance upgrade goes beyond what you can experience from insulating curtains!

 • Energy-efficient gasses argon and krypton insulate the windows, preventing heat loss